8 Mistakes People Make Buying A Home Battery

 But I’ve seen plenty of cases where a battery has been installed that won’t back up the home.
 Or a battery that will provide backup, but won’t recharge from the solar panels until the grid comes back.

-Have an in-depth discussion with your installer about what your expectations are for how the battery will perform in the event of grid failure.
+Discuss in depth with your installer your expectations for how the battery will perform in the event of grid failure.

 Questions to ask your installer: